 What Do Food Labels Mean?

-First of all, let's make sense of all the different food freshness labels you can encounter on food packages.
+First, let's make sense of all the food freshness labels you can encounter on food packages.
 You have to understand what these mean if you want to be savvy about food purchasing, eating, and tossing.

 The Term or Code:

 What It Means: